✦ Scandinavian-inspired design, curated for modern living

 compact cooling solution available

 The LG LW5025R is a smart pick if you need reliable cooling for a small room.
 You’ll get 5,000 BTU of cooling power for spaces up to 150 square feet, plus a compact white design that won’t crowd your window.
-It runs at 50 decibels, so it stays fairly quiet, and the R-32 refrigerant keeps it more eco-friendly.
+It runs at 50 decibels, so it stays fairly quiet, and the R-32 refrigerant keeps it more eco-conscious than some older refrigerants.
 You can control it with the panel or remote, choose from two cooling modes and two fan speeds, and use the Energy Save function to cut waste.
 The washable filter and EZ Mount kit make upkeep and setup easier.

 Best For: Small rooms up to 150 sq. ft. where you want a compact, energy-saving window AC with simple controls and quieter operation.